wyhaines/stellar-game-of-life/README.md

 | `simulateTransaction` | No | No | No |
 | `sendTransaction` | Yes | Yes | Yes |

-For this Game of Life implementation, we only need to *compute* the next generation - we don't need to *store* it on the blockchain.
-Simulation gives us the computation for free.
+Since we just need the computation (not persistent storage), simulation is perfect (and free).

 If you were building an application that needed to persist state (like a game with high scores, or a DeFi application), you'd use `sendTransaction` instead.
 That requires signing the transaction with a wallet and paying a small fee, but from the developer's POV, it is a very similar operation.